Outbound & Lead Gen

 Transactional email

 Brevo handles transactional email natively.
-Password resets, order confirmations, booking notifications, and other triggered messages run on the same platform as your marketing campaigns.
-The free plan includes transactional email within the 300 emails per day limit, and paid plans offer dedicated transactional capacity.
+Password resets, order confirmations, booking notifications, and other triggered messages can sit in the same platform as your marketing campaigns.
+Prepaid email credits are available on all Brevo plans and can be used for both marketing and transactional emails.

 If you run a service business that sends booking confirmations, invoice notifications, or any event-triggered emails, Brevo's integrated approach saves money and keeps everything in one dashboard.
 If you only send marketing campaigns and never need transactional messages, this difference does not matter.